 - That’s all!
 You have Office 365 setup ready with a custom domain.
 You should be able to create users and assign appropriate licenses.
 Furthermore, you should see the domain in your Domains list.

-Now you can add user accounts to the added domain and assign the domain to existing users as well.
+Now you can add user accounts to the added domain and assign the domain to the existing users.